text.console

 }

-Sets the console’s attributes to attrs and calls thunk,
+Sets the console’s attributes to attr and calls thunk,

-then restores the attributes.
+then resets the attributes.
 Even if thunk throws an error,